DiscordDigital/ipax/README.md

 ```
 {"AppName": "sampleApp", "AppVersion": "1.0.1", "AppBundleIdentifier": "digital.discord.sample", "IconName": "sample.png"}
 ```
+The app icon will be located in the folder you specified with the -v parameter.
+In this case /tmp/ipas/sample.png

 You can clone the repository and modify the scripts to your needs, the output is in a simple JSON format which can be parsed in various of scripting and programming languages.